NYSS Emerging Conductor Workshop

 TO APPLY

 Please send a letter of interest, CV and link to video(s) of recent conducting to sessionsymphony@gmail.com with the subject line CONDUCTING WORKSHOP.
 (Video links could be from YouTube, Google, OneDrive, Dropbox, etc. Please just ensure the link is not private.)
+Auditors do not need to include a video but must include a CV.

-Participants will be selected and notified by Friday, May 3, 2024.
+Participants will be selected and notified by Friday, Apr 18, 2025.
 Those not selected to conduct will be given the opportunity to observe (auditor).

 Participants and auditors are responsible for their own scores, travel, food and housing.